 Do you have any parting advice about operating agreements for online startup companies?

-The Small Business Administration strongly suggests keeping operating agreement confidential.
+The Small Business Administration strongly suggests that operating agreements should remain confidential.

-For a more detailed overview of startup operating agreements, head to the Small Business Administration’s website, SBA.gov – US Small Business Administration.
+For a more detailed overview of startup operating agreements, head to the Small Business Administration’s website, SBA.gov.
 If you need an attorney to draft a startup operating agreement, get in touch with Kelly Warner Law today.

 “With cases involving outrageous parody and satire, the path of least resistance has been to find the ‘speech’ non-defamatory as a matter of law.
 The rationale used to justify this conclusion is that no reasonable reader could understand the publication as an assertion of fact.
 The presumption is that satires so outrageous as to preclude belief is incapable of harming reputation” – From Constitutional Law-Satire, Defamation, and the Believability Rule as a Bar To Recovery – Falwell v.
 Flynt by Kevin M. Smith

 - What is the difference between satire and defamation?